cruzeMc/saberin-classfile-proj/README.md

 **ClassLibrary1** is a shared class library that provides the core domain models, data transfer objects (DTOs), mapping configurations, and repository/service interfaces for the Contact Manager application.
 It ensures consistency across the entire solution by centralizing:

 - **Models:**
-  Domain entities such as `Contact` and `Address`, which include data annotations for validation.
+  Database entities such as `Contact` and `Address`, which includes data annotations for validation.
 - **DTOs:**
   Data Transfer Objects (e.g., `ContactDTO` and `AddressDTO`) for communication between the API, UI, and business logic layers.